faresmansourr/Grad-COMP-1/README.md

 MetaboAnalyst for Metabolomics (Done)

-MicrobiomeAnalyst for Metagenomics (Done)
+Eggnog mapper then Ko terms and Mapped on KEGG for Metagenomics (Done)

+#In progress

+7- Network analysis (Systems biology work): Cytoscape

+8- Automation

 #Not Done

-7- Network analysis (Systems biology work): Cytoscape

-8- Machine learning model
+Machine learning Model (With others)

-10- Automation (Optional)